NiLuJe/kfmon/README.md

 # How do I install this?

 First, if you're currently using fmon, it might be a good idea to uninstall it first ;).
+Since both patch the same startup script, only the last one you installed will actually "take".
 Then, head over to the [dedicated MobileRead thread](http://www.mobileread.com/forums/showthread.php?t=274231), and simply unpack the ZIP archive to the USB root of your Kobo when it's plugged to a computer.
 The package contains an example config to launch [KOReader](http://www.mobileread.com/forums/forumdisplay.php?f=276) if it is already installed, as well as a ```KoboRoot.tgz``` which will actually install KFMon itself.
 This ensures that the KOReader PNG file will first be processed by Nickel before the KoboRoot package triggers a reboot for installation.